 The Moderator is elected by the people and presides over Town Meeting.
-In addition to making sure the meeting follows required procedures, the Moderator works to ensure that the meeting is conducted in a respectful, civilized way.
+In addition to making sure the meeting is efficient and follows required procedures, the Moderator works to ensure that the proceedings are conducted in a kind, respectful and civil manner.